-NC Gov.: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks
+N.C.
+Governor: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks

-North Carolina's Democratic Governor Roy Cooper said Tuesday it's "very unlikely" the state can permit a packed Republican National Convention in Charlotte to go forward this summer.
+North Carolina Gov. Roy Cooper, a Democrat, said Tuesday that it's "very unlikely" the state can permit a packed Republican National Convention in Charlotte to go forward this summer.

 "The people of North Carolina do not know what the status of COVID-19 will be in August, so planning for a scaled-down convention with fewer people, social distancing and face coverings is a necessity," Cooper wrote Republican National Committee Chairwoman Ronna McDaniel.

-After President Trump threatened to move the convention last week, top GOP officials gave Cooper a deadline of Wednesday to specify the conditions under which the convention in the 19,000 seat Spectrum Arena could proceed.
+After President Trump threatened to move the convention last week, top GOP officials gave Cooper a deadline of Wednesday to specify the conditions under which the convention in the 19,000-seat Spectrum Arena could proceed.

-The uncertainty over the convention's fate comes less than three months before the gathering in a state President Trump won in 2016 and is crucial to his re-election effort.
+The uncertainty over the convention's fate comes less than three months before the gathering in a state that Trump won in 2016 and is crucial to his reelection effort.

-"We are happy to to continue talking with you about what a scaled-down convention would look like and still await your proposed plan for that," continued Cooper, whose state is continuing to see an increase in COVID-19 hospitalizations.
+"We are happy to continue talking with you about what a scaled-down convention would look like and still await your proposed plan for that," continued Cooper, whose state is continuing to see an increase in COVID-19 hospitalizations.

 In a statement Tuesday, McDaniel said Cooper was "dragging his feet" and said RNC officials would begin visiting other cities and states that have offered to host the convention.
-Among the places that have been floated as potential replacements are Atlanta, Jacksonsville, Orlando and Nashville.
+Among the places that have been floated as potential replacements are Atlanta; Jacksonsville, Fla.; Orlando, Fla.; and Nashville, Tenn.

 The back-and-forth between the GOP and Cooper's administration is the latest turn in its two-year rocky relationship with the convention.